rkimmi/go-blog/README.md

 run `flyctl machine status <ID> to see details status' of a single process.

 ##### Run docker file
+NOTE: WIP there is a bug with .env files not loading when running docker locally.
 Run the deployment docker file locally to see any errors thrown during build: docker build -t blog . docker run -p 8080:8080 blog